-Certification Required Applicable Guidelines Certification Required CHW Certificate of Completion (Will allow the CHW to provide all covered CHW services, including violence preventive services) CHW Certificate of Completion must be issued by the State of California or a state designee where the curriculum for the certification attests to the demonstrated skills and/or practical training in the following areas: Communication, Interpersonal and relationship building, Service coordination and navigation, Capacity building, Advocacy, Education and facilitation, Individual and community assessment, Professional skills and conduct, ✓ Outreach, ✓ Evaluation and research, and Basic knowledge of public health principles and social determinants of health, as determined by the supervising provider. • The certification program in which the CHWs certification was acquired must have field experience included as a requirement.
+Certification Required Applicable Guidelines

+CHW Certificate of Completion must be issued by the State of California or a state designee where the curriculum for the certification attests to the demonstrated skills and/or practical training in the following areas:

+✓ Communication,

+✓ Interpersonal and relationship building,

+✓ Service coordination and navigation,

+CHW Certificate of Completion ✓ Capacity building,

+(Will allow the CHW to provide ✓ Advocacy,

+all covered CHW services, ✓ Education and facilitation,

+including violence preventive ✓ Individual and community assessment,

+services) ✓ Professional skills and conduct,

+✓ Outreach,

+✓ Evaluation and research, and

+Basic knowledge of public health principles and social determinants of health, as determined by the supervising provider.

+The certification program in which the CHWs certification was acquired must have field experience included as a requirement.

 A CHW must annually complete a minimum of 6 hours of additional training for any certification they possess.

-Violence Prevention Certificate (Will allow the CHW to provide violence preventive services, only) The Violence Prevention Certificate as a Violence Prevention Professional (VPP) must be issued by Health Alliance for Violence Intervention or must be a Certificate of Completion in gang Intervention, issued by the Urban Peace Institute.
+The Violence Prevention Certificate as a Violence Prevention Professional (VPP) must be issued by Health Alliance for Violence Intervention or must be a Certificate of Completion in gang Intervention, issued by the Urban Peace Institute.
 A Violence Prevention Certificate allows a CHW to only provide CHW violence preventive services.
 A CHW providing services other than violence preventive services should have a CHW Certificate of Completion, or as a temporary pathway, demonstrate qualifications through work experience.